Consumer Electronics Show (CES)

 • LIDAR: Using light from pulsed laser beams to illuminate and sense objects ahead of the vehicle

-• Ultrasonic: Sensors embedded in front and rear bumpers can sense the presence of multiple objects within a short range
+• Ultrasonic: Sensors embedded in the front and rear bumpers can sense the presence of multiple objects within a short-range

 These sensing technologies, in various forms, are in use today in some FCA vehicles, such as radar sensors for Blind-spot Monitoring, radar and cameras for Forward Collision Warning-Plus and adaptive cruise controls, and ultrasonic sensors for ParkSense park assist systems.